Student Financial Services

 Special Circumstance Refund Request

-If a student is forced to withdraw due to unforeseen or extenuating circumstances, a Request for Special Circumstances Refund may be submitted to Student Financial Services at Brotman Hall room 155 along with a personal statement describing the situation which forced the student to withdraw.
+If a student is forced to withdraw due to unforeseen or extenuating circumstances, a Request for Special Circumstances Refund (DocuSign) may be submitted to Student Financial Services at Brotman Hall room 155 along with a personal statement describing the situation which forced the student to withdraw.
 Please include necessary supporting documentation such as medical documents, a professor/counselor letter explaining your circumstances, or other pertinent supporting documents.
 Students who receive aid and now owe a balance from a financial aid disbursement, as a result of their withdrawal, are NOT eligible for the Special Circumstances Refund Request.

 Student Emergency Intervention and Wellness Program